wagtail/wagtail/docs/reference/management_commands.md

 ./manage.py publish_scheduled
 ```

-This command publishes, updates or unpublishes objects that have had these actions scheduled by an editor.
+This command publishes, updates, or unpublishes objects that have had these actions scheduled by an editor.
 We recommend running this command once an hour.

 (fixtree)=